Why did the IPTPA create a new national rating system?

 Individual player membership

-Individual player membership fee- Consists of a $25 membership fee which is good for 3 years and allows for any number of listed rating advancements.
+Individual player membership fee- Consists of a $25 annual membership fee and allows for any number of listed rating advancements during the year.
 Membership allows the individual to be rated by an IPTPA Certified Rating Specialist (CRS).
-The rating fee charged by all CRS nationwide will be $25/person for rating sessions 2.5-3.5, with 4 players required and all testing for the same skill rating.
-If there are less than 4 players being tested the CRS has the option of substituting a non-testing player with a USAPA or IPTPA rating equivalent to the skill level being tested.
-This is an option each CRS can make on their own to accommodate instances when less than 4 players wish to be tested.
+The rating fee charged by all CRS worldwide will be standardized.
+A CRS has the option of rating 1, 2, or 3 players.
+All players are required to be tested for the same skill rating.
+A control or an actual IPTPA/USPTA rated player at the skill level to be tested will participate in the rating session.
+The CRS is responsible for supplying the “control” for the rating session.
+The control should be an average player at the skill rating being tested. ie: not a consistent medal winner nor someone who is considered a lower level player at his skill level. when less than 4 players wish to be tested.
 For all rating sessions at the 4.0 & 4.5 skill level.
 There must be a 3 players being tested at the same skill level and one player must already be rated at the skill level the players are being tested at.
 (USAPA or IPTPA rating are accepted) A testing session of 4 players being tested typically lasts 1 ½ hours.

 The IPTPA Rating System consists of the following:

 A) description of skills required for each skill rating 2.5-4.5.